davidderaedt/Illustrator-Layer-Exporter/readme.md

 ![image](https://raw.githubusercontent.com/davidderaedt/Illustrator-Layer-Exporter/master/pics/exchange-workflow.png)

-Alternatively, you can download and install the current [production ZXP](https://github.com/davidderaedt/Illustrator-Layer-Exporter/raw/master/bin/LayerExporter.zxp) (stable) or the [development ZXP](https://github.com/davidderaedt/Illustrator-Layer-Exporter/raw/master/bin/LayerExporter-dev.zxp) (use with caution) for use with *Extension Manager CC*.
+Alternatively, you can download and install the current production ZXP (stable) or the development ZXP (use with caution) for use with *Extension Manager CC* from [the bin folder](https://github.com/davidderaedt/Illustrator-Layer-Exporter/tree/master/bin).